-But the sightseeing of the glow-worm caves including descent lasts only 45 minutes.
+But the sightseeing of the glow-worm caves, including descent, lasts only 45 minutes.
 The boat ride maybe only a quarter.
-To get to the caves, we made extra 350 km there and back, which meant more than four hours in the van.
-As we arrived at Waitomo, and I realized that it is only 45 minutes in a spur of the moment, I decided to make a surcharge on the original ticket (reserved some time ago from at home) and visit another complex of Waitomo caves called Ruakuri caves located in around two km distance from the main cave.
+To get to the caves, we made an extra 350 km there and back, which meant more than four hours in the van.
+As we arrived at Waitomo, I realized that our planned schedule is only 45 minutes of sightseeing.
+In a spur of the moment, I decided to make a surcharge on the original ticket (reserved some time ago from at home) and visit another complex of Waitomo caves called Ruakuri caves located around two km distance from the main cave.
 In the aftermath, an excellent decision.
 To see the main glow-worm cave was fascinating, but only after visiting the other complex of caves, I went out fully satisfied with how I spent my day.
 The sightseeing lasted around one hour and a half.
 They went by before I have noticed it.

 The Ruakuri caves are located 60 meters below the surface.
 The descent lasts around five minutes alongside a round path made inside a huge well.
 Before the descent, our guide explained to us the strict safety and environmental protection rules we had to follow.
 Ruakuri Cave is advertised as the New Zealand’s longest guided underground walking tour.
 What is interesting, its catwalks are wheel-chair accessible.
-Going down within a time span of several minutes, you feel the temperature decreases by a number of grades.
+Going down within several minutes, you feel the temperature decreases by many grades.